Grand Canyon University

 Grand Canyon University (GCU) is a private Christian university in Phoenix, Arizona, United States.
-The U.S. Department of Education categorizes it as a for-profit institution, which the university has appealed.
-(Note: This classification is inconsistent among different organizations and is the subject of an active lawsuit with more details in the "History" section of the article.)
 The university offers degrees in over 200 areas of study and is administratively divided into nine colleges.
 As of September 2023, more than 100,000 students were enrolled online and in person, making it one of the largest Christian universities by enrollment.

 The Arizona Southern Baptist Convention established the institution in 1949 as Grand Canyon College.
 During the 1999–2000 academic year, the university ended its affiliation with the Southern Baptist Convention, and became non-denominational Christian.
 The university competes as the Grand Canyon Antelopes in NCAA Division I athletics as a member of the Mountain West Conference.

-Although the U.S. Department of Education categorizes GCU as a for-profit university, the IRS classifies it as a 501(c)(3) nonprofit corporation, the regional accreditation body, the Higher Learning Commission, classifies it as nonprofit, and it has nonprofit approvals from the State of Arizona and the Arizona Board for Private Postsecondary Education.
-As of November 2024, the U.S. Ninth Circuit Court of Appeals held that the Education Department exceeded the authority granted to it under the Higher Education Act and ordered the Department to re-evaluate its classification using a different standard.
+Having become the first for-profit Christian college in the United States in 2004, Grand Canyon has faced controversy over its for-profit status, and over its subsequent attempts to be reclassified as non-profit, which were approved by the United States Department of Education in 2025.
+It has also faced lawsuits from LGBTQ employees over claims of denial of spousal benefits.